Tourism is an Economic Workhorse for Wisconsin

 Tourism is an integral part of the Wisconsin economy.
 It generates millions in tax receipts, and its broad range of employment creation provides jobs that support the state’s economic health.
 By measuring and monitoring this impact, we can make informed decisions on funding, marketing and also carefully analyze trends, successes and future needs.

 Tourism reached $20.6 billion in 2017, up nearly 40% from $14.8 billion in 2011.
 For even more positive news about Wisconsin’s tourism economy, dig in to the full report.
 We also offer the findings in a handy fact sheet.

 County Total Economic Impact

-View total economic impact of tourism in all 72 counties.
-This spreadsheet includes direct visitor spending, as well as total business sales (direct visitor spending plus indirect and induced impacts).
-Also find total jobs, labor income and tax revenue, organized both alphabetically and ranked by business sales.
+This report covers every base for all 72 counties – direct visitor spending, total business sales (direct visitor spending plus indirect and induced impacts), total jobs, labor income, and tax revenue, organized both alphabetically and ranked by business sales.